-A: A California Environmental Quality Act (CEQA) Environmental Impact Report (EIR) is being developed.
-The City anticipates distributing a CEQA EIR Initial Study and hosting a Public Scoping Meeting in Fall 2025.
-The Project will also be applying for the City's Conditional Use Permit and following a process similar to any new development within the City.
+A: The California Environmental Quality Act (CEQA) requires an Environmental Impact Report (EIR) be developed for this Project.
+The City anticipates sharing the CEQA EIR Initial Study and hosting a Public Scoping Meeting for the EIR in Fall 2025.
+The Project will also be applying for the City's Conditional Use Permit and will follow a permitting review process similar to any new development within the City.